jamiesonbates/SocketChat/README.md

 A person with many friends needs an application that enables them to chat with individuals and groups with as few barriers as possible.
 This person loves sharing things with their friends that they find and would love a place to archive such things.

 ## Context
-This app will be used when someone is browsing the internet and has something to share with someone else.
-Most likely, the user will be using a laptop/desktop computer.
-They might be at work, at home, or working on a project with others.
+This app will be used when someone is browsing the internet and has something to share or discuss something with others.
+This "something" could be a new website they saw, political news, a place they went, etc..

 ## Potential Features
 * Real-time info - users will be able to see if someone is typing and who it is.